What is a terminal church?

 Hoarding the discipleship of children

 Furthermore, the terminal church harms the education of children through the excessive and sole promotion of children’s ministries.
-They “teach” Christian children in Sunday school but do nothing to train the parents in how to train their children in righteousness.
+They “teach” Christian children in Sunday school but do nothing to train the parents to raise their children in righteousness.
 As a result, children are given a somewhat-Christian education once a week.
 While government-sponsored “theology” is forced on them five days a week.
 Instead of training parents to disciple their children in the home seven days a week, the terminal-church teaches an “adult sermon,” ships the kids off to a sermon that lacks little to no training in self-government under God, and then the people go home.

 Peddling “ministries” to gain control